 If the engine is switched off with the emergency OFF switch and the ignition remains switched on at the ignition lock, power continues to flow to most power consumers and the battery will discharge.
 You should therefore always switch off the engine with the ignition key - the emergency OFF switch is intended for emergencies only.

-- Park the motorcycle on a firm surface. - Swing the side stand forward with your foot as far as it will go and lean the vehicle on it. - Lock the steering by turning the handlebar fully to the left, pressing down the ignition key to the position ⊗ and turning it to the position ⊕.
-To make the steering lock engage more easily, move the handlebar a little to the left and right.
-Remove the ignition key.
+- Park the motorcycle on a firm surface. - Swing the side stand forward with your foot as far as it will go and lean the vehicle on it.

 8.7 Transport